Base camp in Spitsbergen during Winter

 • Will I be hungry?

+Yes!
+It is cold and you will be working hard but don't worry - we bring a lot of food with us!
 As part of the expedition team, you will be assisting the guide to prepare your meals.
 For breakfast you will receive a hearty continental breakfast with plenty of hot tea and coffee.
 Your guide will prepare filling salads or soups to take out with you for lunch.
 You will also have plenty of snacks to keep you fuelled throughout the day, along with thermos flasks of tea and coffee.
 Dinner will always be a three course meal: soup, a hot main course and a dessert.
-We try to use as much fresh produce as possible, but on the longer trips we will have to rely on more dried food.
+We try to use as much fresh produce as possible, but on the longer trips we will have to rely on more dried /tinned food.

 • What can I expect in terms of accommodation?